AFRICA

 The FCO usually publishes a non-confidential version of its phase 2 decisions.

-The FCO also publishes from time to time short summaries (case reports, "Fallberichte") about phase 2 decisions, phase 1 clearances or even cases where the notifying party/parties have withdrawn the notification due to competitive concerns by the FCO.
+In selected cases, the FCO also publishes short summaries (case reports, "Fallberichte") about phase 2 decisions, phase 1 clearances or even cases where the notifying party/parties have withdrawn the notification due to competitive concerns by the FCO.

 49) Access to the file for the merging parties and third parties